William Skirving: On board the convict transport

 William Skirving spent about a month in Newgate Prison and in February was sent on board the convict transport Surprize with Fyshe Palmer, Margarot and Muir.
 (Gerrald remained in prison and was sent out on a later ship).
 They remained waiting on board the Surprize until it sailed in May.
 They were all allowed to purchase cabin space and other amenities for the voyage.
 Margarot's wife accompanied him to New South Wales, at the government's expense.
 Some associates of Fyshe Palmer travelled on the ship as free settlers.

 During the voyage, the vessel's master Captain Campbell claimed that he had detected a plot for murder and mutiny with the aim of sailing to France and that Fyshe Palmer and Skirving were ringleaders.
-The source for this claim was information provided by this ships' superintendent of convicts William Baker, a British loyalist who had taken a strong dislike to the Scotsmen.
+The source for this claim was information provided by this ships' superintendent of convicts William Baker, a former marine who had taken a strong dislike to the four Scotsmen.
 By contrast, Campbell praised Margarot, and Fyshe Palmer claimed that Margarot had been influenced to give false testimony.
 Campbell ordered Fyshe Palmer and Skirving to be confined together in a small cabin without any of the amenities they had paid for and minus their personal effects.
 Ordinary convicts accused of being part of this conspiracy were flogged and kept in chains.

 Skirving and Fyshe Palmer wrote to the Governor of New South Wales protesting their innocence and accusing Captain Campbell of conspiring against them.
 The whole matter was dropped on arrival: no charges were laid against Fyshe Palmer and Skirving, or against Campbell.
 Fyshe Palmer wrote an account of the voyage which was taken back to England by the colony's surgeon John White and prepared for publication by Palmer's friend Jeremiah Joyce.